NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 In this sense, the possibility that naturally came was:

-\begin{itemize}
-    \item Lock view changing ( currently implemented in the NEO dBFT) after sending your signature.
+* Lock view changing ( currently implemented in the NEO dBFT) after sending your signature.
 This means that those who commit with that block will not sign any other proposed Block.
-\end{itemize}

 ## Regeneration